Frankly My Dear

 ★★★★☆

 I absolutely loved Debugging the Undebuggable: Tools and Strategies for Diagnosis!
 It completely changed my perspective on Debugging.
-At first I wasn't sure about Troubleshooting, but by chapter 3 I was completely hooked.
-The way the author explains Software Development is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Diagnostics.
-What I appreciated most was how the book made Diagnostics feel so accessible.
+At first I wasn't sure about Software Development, but by chapter 3 I was completely hooked.
+The way the author explains Programming is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Programming.
+What I appreciated most was how the book made Reverse Engineering feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 You May Also Like